-This is a request for emergency OMB approval of the information collection, "Zika Postpartum Emergency Response Survey (ZPER), Puerto Rico, 2017."
-The requested length of approval for this emergency information collection request (ICR) from Office of Management and Budget (OMB) is 3 months.
-As more than 3 months are needed to complete this information collection, the Centers for Disease Control and Prevention (CDC) will pursue a formal ICR to immediately follow this submission.
+This is a request for a new information collection to continue the emergency information collection, "Zika Postpartum Emergency Response Survey (ZPER), Puerto Rico, 2017" Approved by the Office of Management and Budget (OMB) in May 2017 (OMB Control No. 0920-1183).
+This emergency clearance expires on August 31, 2017.
+CDC requests an additional year of clearance to continue this project.
 Authorizing legislation for this ICR comes from Section 301 of the Public Health Service Act (42 U.S.C.
 241) (Attachment 1).

 In December 2015, the Puerto Rico Department of Health (PRDH) reported the first locally acquired (index) case of Zika virus disease in the United States.
-Since then, 38,733 cases have been confirmed in Puerto Rico, including 3,076 among pregnant women.1 Because the most common mosquito vector of Zika virus, Aedes aegypti, is present throughout Puerto Rico, Zika virus transmission is ongoing.
+Since then, 38,733 cases have been confirmed in Puerto Rico, including 3,076 among pregnant women.
+Because the most common mosquito vector of Zika virus, Aedes aegypti, is present throughout Puerto Rico, Zika virus transmission is ongoing.
 The island has been designated at the highest level of risk according to a 3-tiered Zika virus infection risk scale developed by CDC's Emergency Operations Center (EOC).